-Stock Use - Private and recreational stock use is a historically and culturally significant traditional use that is an appropriate means for fulfilling the recreational purpose of wilderness.
-The GMP stated that administrative stock use would continue.
-Private, recreational, and administrative stock use would continue to be allowed, with controls that would keep the effects of such use within acceptable limits (NPS 2007a).
+Stock Use -Recreational stock use is a historically and culturally significant traditional use that is an appropriate means for fulfilling the recreational purpose of wilderness.
+The GMP stated that administrative and recreational stock use would continue to be allowed, with controls that would keep the effects of such use within acceptable limits (NPS 2007a).
 Based on the court order in HSHA v.
 U.S. Dept. of the Interior, the GMP cannot be used to provide programmatic guidance on commercial stock use.
 As a result, this plan evaluates commercial stock use as part of the specialized finding for commercial services (appendix B).